47degrees/hood/docs/docs/CI/README.md

 # Compare Benchmarks with CI

-**Hood** gives you the possibility to integrate the benchmark comparison into your `CI` and integrate the result into a `Github` pull request.
+**Hood** gives you the ability to integrate the benchmark comparison into your `CI` and integrate the result into a `Github` pull request.

-The `compareBenchmarksCI` task have the common parameters with the `compareBenchmarks` task:
+The `compareBenchmarksCI` task has parameters in common with the `compareBenchmarks` task:
  - **previousBenchmarkPath**: File with previous or master benchmark location.
 By default: `master.csv`.
  - **currentBenchmarkPath**: List of files with current or pull request benchmark location.
-By default is an `empty list`.
+By default: an `empty list`.
- - **keyColumnName**: Column name to distinct each benchmark on the comparison.
+ - **keyColumnName**: Column name to distinguish each benchmark on the comparison.
 By default: `Benchmark`.
- - **compareColumnName**: Column name of the column to compare (the values must to be a `Double`).
+ - **compareColumnName**: Column name of the column to compare (the values must be a `Double`).
 By default: `Score`.
  - **thresholdColumnName**: Column name to get the threshold per benchmark.
 By default: `Score Error (99.9%)`.
- - **generalThreshold**: Common threshold to all benchmarks overriding the value coming from `thresholdColumnName`.
+ - **generalThreshold**: Common threshold for all benchmarks overriding the value coming from `thresholdColumnName`.
 Optional.
  - **benchmarkThreshold**: `Map` with a custom threshold per benchmark key overriding the value coming from `thresholdColumnName` or `generalThreshold`.
 Optional.
  - **include**: Regular expression to include only the benchmarks with a matching key.
 Optional.
  - **exclude**: Regular expression to exclude the benchmarks using its key.
 Optional.